CERTCC/CERT-Guide-to-CVD/docs/topics/roles/finder.md

     provided to the vendor, but that's not always the case.
 Sometimes the report might be sent to a coordinator.
-If the vulnerability is discovered internally to a vendor, then the report may simply be forwarded to the responsible team within the organization---for example, filed as a security-related bug report.
+If the vulnerability is discovered internally to a vendor, then the report may simply be forwarded to the responsible team within the organization&mdash;for example, filed as a security-related bug report.
 We cover the coordinator role in [Section 3.5](coordinator).
 A
     discussion of the reporting process can be found in [4.2